SamYatesSmith/IA-Menu-Checker/README.md

 The user would start by listing what their dietary preference is, for example whether they're a vegetarian, a vegan or they're happy to eat anything.
 This is in the form of a checkbox.
 Following this input, a secondary checkbox input is required; any allergies or intolerances to certain ingredients.
 The Checker, once initiated, would then return everything that is safe to eat on the menu, alleviating any of the users concerns about ingesting food which could be harmful to them.

+## Technolgies used

+HTML: Markup language for structuring the web pages.
+CSS: Stylesheet language for styling the website.
+JavaScript: Programming language for implementing interactive features and dynamic content.
+Responsive Design: Media queries are used to ensure the website is responsive and works well on different devices and viewport sizes.

+## How to use the site?

+Peruse information available to assess what the site is and whom it oculd be used by.
+Select Dietary Preferences within "The Checker": Choose from omnivore, vegetarian, or vegan options.
+Select Food Intolerances: Check any food intolerances you have, such as egg or dairy.
+View Results: The website will display menu items that match your selections.
+Clear Responses to use the Checker as much as you like.
+Scroll to Top: Click on the "To Top" button to scroll back to the top of the page.

 ## Features

  ### Intuitive navbar